vraravam/natsumi-browser/README.md

 ### Experiments
 - `natsumi.experiments.custom-font`: Sets a custom font set in natsumi-config.css.
+- `natsumi.experiments.mistcrylic`: Adds a new "Mistcrylic" material.
+It probably looks bad, but I'm still working on it.
 - `natsumi.experiments.rounded-pip`: Makes the PiP window round, like in macOS.
 If you're using macOS, you won't need this.